johnchrishays/downstream-rooney-mturk/README.md

 export DATABASE_URL="$(heroku config:get DATABASE_URL -a downstreamrooney)"
 ```

-7. To make view the application locally, you can run
+7. To view the application locally, you can run
 ```
 python manage.py runserver
 ```